TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/Conceptual Design Specifications.md

 ### **IEEE, TWRA, etc. Regulations and Constraints**

-- 11. Battery Safety (UL 2054 – Household and Commercial Batteries)
- • The vessel’s battery systems shall comply with UL 2054 to ensure safe design, assembly, and operation, providing protection against fire, explosion, and electrolyte leakage.
+[11] Battery Safety (UL 2054 – Household and Commercial Batteries) This standard was adopted to mitigate risks of fire, explosion, and electrolyte leakage within the power subsystem.
+Compliance with UL 2054 ensures that all onboard lithium-based and marine batteries maintain proper cell containment, electrical isolation, and protection circuits, promoting safe charge and discharge cycles during operation.

-- 12. Ingress Protection (IEC 60529 – IP Ratings)**
+[12] Ingress Protection (IEC 60529 – IP Ratings)
- • All electronic enclosures, sensors, and control modules shall meet an appropriate IEC 60529 IP rating to prevent ingress of dust and water under expected operating conditions.
+This regulation addresses the risk of water intrusion and corrosion in electrical and electronic assemblies.
+Ensuring that all enclosures meet a minimum IP65 rating prevents moisture-related failures during splash exposure or brief submersion, thereby enhancing long-term reliability in marine environments.

-- 13. Radio Frequency Compliance (FCC 47 CFR Part 15 – Radio Frequency Devices)
+[13] Radio Frequency Compliance (FCC 47 CFR Part 15 – Radio Frequency Devices)
- • All wireless communication systems, including RC transmitters, receivers, and autonomous control modules, shall comply with FCC 47 CFR Part 15 to prevent harmful interference and ensure safe RF operation.
+To mitigate interference and communication faults, all wireless components, including the RC transmitter, receiver, and telemetry modules, will comply with FCC Part 15.
+This ensures that signal emissions remain within authorized frequency bands and power limits, maintaining safe and interference-free communication with external control systems.

-- 14. Hull Stability (ISO 8383:1985 – Ships and Marine Technology: Small Craft Stability)
+[14] Hull Stability (ISO 8383:1985 – Ships and Marine Technology: Small Craft Stability) This international standard was included to prevent capsizing and instability under variable environmental conditions.
+Compliance with ISO 8383:1985 ensures that the vessel’s buoyancy, mass distribution, and metacentric height remain within acceptable design thresholds, improving operational safety.

- • The vessel’s hull design shall conform to ISO 8383:1985 to ensure adequate stability, buoyancy, and safety during operation in various load and environmental conditions.
-- 15. Boating Regulations (Tennessee Wildlife Resources Agency – TWRA)
+[15] Boating Regulations (Tennessee Wildlife Resources Agency – TWRA) TWRA boating regulations were applied to ensure legal operation on public waterways.
+These requirements mitigate potential safety and compliance issues by defining registration procedures, operator conduct, and navigational rules applicable to unmanned surface vessels.

- • Operation of the vessel on public waterways shall comply with all applicable TWRA boating regulations, including safety, registration (if required), and operational conduct.
-- 16. Waterway Use (Tennessee Valley Authority – TVA Waterway Regulations)
- • When operating within TVA-managed waters, the vessel shall comply with TVA waterway navigation and use regulations to ensure lawful and safe operation.
+[16] Waterway Use (Tennessee Valley Authority – TVA Waterway Regulations) TVA waterway regulations were adopted to mitigate operational conflicts and navigation hazards on TVA-managed lakes and reservoirs.
+Adhering to these constraints ensures that the vessel operates within authorized regions, maintaining lawful navigation and environmental responsibility.

-- 17. Environmental Protection (EPA Clean Water Act Compliance)
- • The vessel shall comply with the EPA Clean Water Act, ensuring that no pollutants, fuels, or chemicals are discharged into waterways during operation, maintenance, or testing.
+[17] Environmental Protection (EPA Clean Water Act Compliance) This constraint was incorporated to address potential environmental contamination during vessel operation and maintenance.
+Compliance with the EPA Clean Water Act ensures that no pollutants, fuels, or chemicals are released into water bodies, supporting sustainable field operations and ecological protection.

 ## Resources